cgruver/cgruver/index.md

 ---
 layout: home
+title: A Chronicle of my Adventures In Code - With OpenShift (OKD), Quarkus, and more!
 ---
-# A Chronicle of my Adventures In Code - With OpenShift (OKD), Quarkus, and more!

 Watch this space for my new Blog, and home lab tutorials.

 Coming Soon!